egzonpllana/SwiftAndMathematicalChallenges/GaugeViewXK/ReadMe.md

     We decide what kind of paint we are using.
 Here, we choose a conic gradient, which is like a rainbow circle.

 2.  **`gradientLayer.startPoint = CGPoint(x: 0.5, y: 0.5)`**\
-    We pick the center of our canvas as the starting point for our paint.
+    We pick the center of our canvas as the starting point for our painting.
 This is the middle point of the rectangle.

 3.  **`gradientLayer.endPoint = CGPoint(x: 0.23, y: 2)`**\
     We set where the paint should end.
 This point is a bit outside the middle, giving our gradient a direction.